informalsystems/hermes/guide/src/commands/keys/index.md

     chain_id                  identifier of the chain

 FLAGS:
-    -f, --file FILE           the path to the key file (conflicts with --mnemonic) -n, --name NAME           name of the key (defaults to the `key_name` defined in the config)
+    -f, --file FILE           path to the key file
+    -n, --name NAME           name of the key (defaults to the `key_name` defined in the config) -p, --hd-path HD-PATH     derivation path for this key (default: m/44'/118'/0'/0/0)
 ```

 To add a private key file to a chain: